day8/re-frame-debux/README.md

 As always, if you run into any issues, please open an issue and we can try and help.
 We are also looking for collaborators on this interesting project.
 There's so much potential.
 (Beware, zippers and macros lurk).

 Sharp edges include:
   - Operations like `map` or `for` operating on big sequences will generate too much trace.
 That will be a problem within `re-frame-10x`.
 Don't enable tracing for event handlers which have that sort of processing.
 Not yet.
+[See issue #6](https://github.com/Day8/re-frame-debux/issues/6)
   - `condp` is not yet handled very elegently.

 ## Prerequisites